 It was a year of firsts.
 We began the year with the launch of our ground breaking Wellness at Sea programme.
 In the summer we opened our first Crisis Response Centre in South Africa and in September unveiled our first app, the ShipVisitor-ICMA App.

-This year has seen a flurry of activity from the release of our Wellness app in March to taking part in the Patron’s Lunch to celebrate the Queen’s 90th in June and the launch of our BySea coffee in August.
+2016 saw a flurry of activity from the release of our Wellness app to taking part in the Patron’s Lunch to celebrate the Queen’s 90th in June and the launch of our BySea coffee in August.